Forge-3/tergo-token-icrc1/README.md

 Replace `tergo_ledger_canister` with the actual canister name or ID if different.

-### Using `ledger-icrc-js` Library

-For web applications, the `ledger-icrc-js` library facilitates interaction with ICRC-1 tokens.
-Install the library using npm:

 ## Additional Resources

 - **ICRC-1 Standard Documentation**: Detailed specifications of the ICRC-1 token standard.
 [Read More](https://internetcomputer.org/docs/current/references/icrc1-standard)